Haml Changelog

 HTML5 Custom Data Attributes

-Creating an attribute named :data
+Creating an attribute named :data with a Hash value

 will generate HTML5 custom data attributes.